Powered by Anson Economic Development Partnership

 The minimum investment threshold for both the Anson County and Town of Wadesboro programs is $3 million.
 It is important to understand that this figure refers to NEW taxable investment, not the dollar amount the company invests.
 For instance, if a company buys an existing building for $2 million, invests $1 million in upgrading that building and adds $2 million in capital equipment, the company's investment for incentive purposes would be $3 million, not $5 million.

-In order to qualify for tax grant incentives, you must create a minimum of 10 new full time jobs which pay an average of 10% above the current county wage standard.
-The standard is currently set by the state at $15.33, so the qualifying figure is $16.86.
-Remember that this is an average of all jobs, so if you have 8 employees making $15/hour, a supervisor making $20/hour and a plant manager making $30/hour, the average for the new jobs would be $17/hour and you would qualify even though the majority of your employees make less than the average.
+To qualify for tax grant incentives, you must create a minimum of 10 new full-time jobs that pay an average of 10% above the current county wage standard.
+The state currently sets the standard at $16.86, so the qualifying figure is $18.55.
+Remember that this is an average across all jobs, so if you have 8 employees making $16/hour, a supervisor making $25/hour, and a plant manager making $35/hour, the average for the new jobs would be $18.80/hour and you would qualify even though the majority of your employees make less than the average.

 In order to qualify for tax grant incentives, you must pay at least 50% of your full time employee's enrollment in a qualifying health care plan.